PdxCodeGuild/class_HB2/code/bruce/create-a-lab-branch.md

         * studentname: `bruce`
         * labnumber: `lab00`
         * lab-name: `getting-started`
-        * The branch would be `bruce-lab00-getting-started`.
+        * The branch name would be `bruce-lab00-getting-started`.

 ## Objectives